chiselstrike/docs.chiselstrike.com/reference/data-access.md

 {"username": "alice", "email": "alice@example.com", "city": "Cambridge", "id": "Created user alice with id 72325865-1887-4604-a127-025919ca281c" }
 ```

-As discussed in the [Getting Started](Intro/first.md) section, the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
+As discussed in the [Getting started tutorial](/tutorials/first), the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
 If you want to _update_ your entity, you need know its `id`.
 The ID can be returned when you create the object, or you can query for it.

 <!-- FIXME: need a Section "Updating Objects" -->
 <!-- FIXME: need a Section "Deleting Objects" -->